peanutbutterclassic/popquiz/README.md

 - Since we are always looking to improve, any coder with a passion to promote education for all are encouraged to contribute to the following features:
   - Create a more interactive quiz that covers different areas of interest;
-  - Add more interactive sounds and technologies to the website;
+  - Add more interactive sounds and technologies to the website (this feature was successfully implemented in the [InSync](https://peanutbutterclassic.github.io/insync/) a glitch occurred in this version, which has meant the feature did not work at all;
   - Another feature worth including in the future is the implementation of a time system with a different game types such as racing against time;
   - A score tracking system;
   - A timer (for speed reading of contents and answering questions);